alecjacobson/gptoolbox/README.md

 This strives to be full installation instructions, but will no doubt remain incomplete for some time.
 Begin by adding paths as above.

+As stated above, most files are straight matlab and will _just run_ if you have gptoolbox in your path.

 #### Compile `/mex` ####
 Most of our mex files will depend on